Fiona-MC/pevk_finder_public/README.md

 ## Inputs and Outputs
 ### Required Input
-The PEVK_Finder program requires the filepath to the complete titin nucleotide sequence (in fasta format), or the path to the directory containing one or more titin sequences.
+The PEVK_Finder program requires the filepath to the complete TTN nucleotide sequence (in fasta format), or the path to the directory containing one or more TTN sequences.

 ### Flags
 **-i (--input)**<br/>